All you need to know about SDTM.

-Formalising the structure of the domains has also led to the development of conformance rules, by both the CDISC SDTM team and regulatory bodies such as FDA and PDMA.
-You can find out about the FDA’s clinical trials guidance documents.
+Formalizing the structure of the domains has also led to the development of conformance rules, by both the CDISC SDTM team and regulatory bodies such as FDA and PDMA.
+You can find out about the FDA’s clinical trial guidance documents.
 These rules are programmed into software validation tools to automate the checking of SDTM clinical datasets, against the conformance rule.

 What is the latest version of SDTM?

 CDISC build the SDTM standards from two important models:

 The core model provides a standardized set of variables, assembled into “classes”, which are refined and built into variable collections for specific uses cases (SDTM-IG domains), e.g Vital Signs observations, Medical History reporting, etc. The SDTM core model also supports the non-human trial standard SEND-IG.